 Trauma is relative to your experience.
 While around 70% of Americans live through a traumatic event at some point in their lives, you can also develop trauma from other incidences.
-At Quandary Peak Counseling in Denver, Colorado, board-certified psychologist Trey Cole, PsyD, ABPP, uses his extensive background in working with military personnel, veterans, and civilians to help you explore and learn to cope with your trauma.
+At Quandary Peak Counseling in Denver, Colorado, board-certified psychologist Trey Cole, PsyD, ABPP, and Maddy Bollinger, MA, LPC, uses their extensive background in working with military personnel, veterans, and civilians to help you explore and learn to cope with your trauma.
 Call Quandary Peak Counseling or request a consultation online today.

 Trauma is your emotional response to a terrible event.
 You might develop trauma following an experience like military combat, an active shooter situation, or a personal assault.